evanberkowitz/metaq/README.md

 echo "finished"
 ```

 However, I often make the task scripts themselves legal submittable scripts, from the point of view of the batch scheduler.
-This way, if something goes askew (for example, a job hits the wall clock time before a task is complete) you can clean up very easily.
+This way, if something goes askew (for example, a job hits the wall clock time before a task is complete) you can manually clean up very easily (though `METAQ` provides some amount of automatic clean-up too).

 So, a task script (in a PBS environment) might look like
 ```bash
 #!/bin/bash